MrMisterMisterMister/MFM-docs/src/content/docs/overview/introduction.md

 ---
 title: Introduction
-description: Overview of the MultiFlexMeter V3 IoT sensor platform
+description: Overview of the Multiflexmeter V3 IoT sensor platform
 ---

-# MultiFlexMeter V3 Introduction
+# Multiflexmeter V3 Introduction

-The MultiFlexMeter V3 (MFM) is an open-source IoT sensor platform designed for **flexible, low-cost, and frequent environmental measurements** in remote locations using LoRaWAN technology.
+The Multiflexmeter V3 (MFM) is an open-source IoT sensor platform designed for **flexible, low-cost, and frequent environmental measurements** in remote locations using LoRaWAN technology.

 ## Purpose

-MultiFlexMeter provides a robust, battery-powered solution for environmental monitoring applications such as:
+Multiflexmeter provides a robust, battery-powered solution for environmental monitoring applications such as:

 - Soil moisture and temperature monitoring
 - Water level measurement